 According to a national U.S. study, just over half of girls report being victims of an abusive online or offline relationship.
 The same study found that 42% of boys are victims of abusive relationships as well.

 Most of the time, people who exploit teens online don’t pretend to be anyone they’re not, and they don’t hide what they’re doing.
 A lot of the time they are not “strangers” but people you already know offline who use digital tools to contact you privately.
 (But don’t assume that people really are who they say they are, unless you know them offline!
-If you find out someone is lying about their identity, cut off contact right away, mute them and report them to the administrators.)
+If you find out someone is lying about their identity, cut off contact right away, mute them or block them and report them to the administrators.)

 People who exploit teens don’t always want to meet in person.
 Sometimes their goal is to get you to send them a sexual or embarrassing photo or video – or even embarrassing texts – which they can then use to blackmail you.